BDC Hamburger Icon

 A productive business is a successful business.
 If your business productivity is down, it may not be because an employee is slacking.
 However, reduced productivity is still a strong sign that something is wrong.

-2. The employee is the central figure in office drama.
+2. The employee is a central figure in office drama.

 Some people thrive on office gossip, drama and pot stirring.
 This behavior creates a hostile and challenging work environment, leading to insubordination and a lack of trust.
 Over time, after constantly being pitted against one another, employees may have difficulty working together.